Khan Shaykhun chemical attack: Responsibility

 On 6 September 2017, the UN Office of the High Commissioner for Human Rights' Independent International Commission of Inquiry on the Syrian Arab Republic concluded that a Syrian Air Force aircraft was responsible the sarin attack, saying "the Syrian air force used sarin in Khan Sheikhoun, Idlib, killing dozens, the majority of whom were women and children".
-It dismissed claims by Damascus and Moscow that a bomb struck an opposition chemical weapons depot on the outskirts of the northern town as “fabricated”.
+It dismissed the Syrian and Russian claim that a bomb struck an opposition chemical weapons depot on the outskirts of the northern town as “fabricated”.
 The report found that a Sukhoi 22 jet, which is only flown by the Syrian airforce, had carried out four airstrikes at 6.45am on 4 April.
 Three bombs carried conventional explosives, but one, which struck a road, carried the deadly nerve agent, which was carried as far as 600 metres away on a gentle wind.

 “Weather conditions at 6.45am on 4 April were ideal for delivering a chemical weapon,” the report said.
 “The wind speed was just over 3km/h, with no rain and practically no cloud cover.
 Under such conditions, the agent cloud would have drifted slowly downhill following the terrain features at the location.”

-The Assad government has repeatedly denied using chemical weapons, but the report said the Syrian regime's version of events, that an unknown weapons depot had been hit, was “extremely unlikely”.
+The Assad government has repeatedly denied using chemical weapons, but the report said the Syrian government's version of events, that an unknown weapons depot had been hit, was “extremely unlikely”.
 It said sarin stored in such circumstances would have mostly burned off or been absorbed by rubble, and that there was no evidence of the building being contaminated.

 A visit by The Guardian to Khan Sheikhun two days after the attack revealed that the site officials claimed had been hit had been empty for many months, and contained only animal feed and a volleyball net.
 Witnesses described the frantic aftermath of a series of airstrikes, which overwhelmed the limited capacity of local medics and rescue workers.
 This finding was confirmed in a report released on 26 October 2017 by the OPCW-UN Joint Investigative Mechanism.